yellow-footed-honeyguide/inf/README.md

 ## Examples
 1. Analyze a text file:
 python3 file_info.py document.txt
-Copy2.
-Get information about a video file: python3 file_info.py movie.mp4
+2. Get information about a video file: python3 file_info.py movie.mp4
-Copy3.
-Analyze a directory:
+3. Analyze a directory:
 python3 file_info.py /path/to/directory
-Copy

 ## Contributing
 Contributions to the File Information Utility are welcome!
 Please feel free to submit a Pull Request.